An introduction to the History of Chamba

 from Vishnu or Narayana, Rama, the hero of the Ramayana, is sixty-third in the order of

-descent, which is continued through Kusa, the third son of Rama.
+descent, which is continued through Kusa, the second son of Rama.
 The original home of the

 family is said to have been in Ayodhya, but they removed at a very-early period to the